What is Flooding?

 Heavy rains in areas affected by wildfire can result in mud and debris flows.
 As wildfire season lengthens and extends into California’s wet season when begins in October, heavy rains that follow wildfires are becoming more common.
 These post-wildfire rains may create a new hazard as they wash debris from damaged and destroyed properties, burnt vegetation, and soil from landscapes down canyons.

 These mudflows are more likely to occur after wildfires because hillsides are more likely to erode; vegetation roots that held the soil on hillsides in place are no longer present.
-The Montecito community in Santa Barbara County experienced these cascading effects of wildfire and heavy rains in the form of mudflows after the devastating 2017 Thomas Fire.

 How do I find out if I am in a flood hazard area?